enajork/install-dotfiles/README.md

 curl -sL https://raw.githubusercontent.com/enajork/install-dotfiles/main/run.sh | bash
 ```

-You can also use the shorthand `tinyurl.com/enajork` for the URL
+You can also use the shorthand `tinyurl.com/enajork` for the URL.

 ```sh
 curl -sL tinyurl.com/enajork | bash